 One of my garden design mentors is Nigel Phillips.
 Have a look at this lovely garden he designed a few years ago.
 He takes all the best ingredients of classical garden design and the few twists he adds come from his sense of place and the knowing what will delight the client.

 A garden can still look good in January and the leaf colour and texture of evergreens mixed with deciduous shrubs can have its own beauty.
 But I have been thinking that it is not just the aesthetics of January that is relevant in this month, but our whole attuned towards nature.
 This got me thinking about Yin and Yang.
-Most simply, the theory of Yin and Yang describes a world being made up not of opposite and opposing forces, but an experience in life where events and things are actually connected, sometimes complimentary and more often interdependent.
-So Winter is not the [...]
+Most simply, the theory of Yin and Yang describes a world being made up not of opposite and opposing forces, but an experience in life where events and things are actually connected, [...]

 In my last blog I gave some background to Great Dixter.One striking element to the gardens is both the house and strong, dark greens of the Yew topiary.
 They provide a strong tonal background to the frothier temporal planting of perennials and annuals.This garden is also well known for its use of rare plants and unusual combinations.They beds are saturated in planting detail and even though the gardens are not big one can spend hours there immersed in each 'garden room'.